GemTalk/Rowan/upgrade/v12/README.md

-## After making changes to RowanV1 tone files

-### Generate the RowanV1/platforms/gemstone/topaz/upgrade/3.7.5/RowanV12.gs file
+### Generate the RowanV1/platforms/gemstone/topaz/upgrade/3.7.5/RowanV12.gs file -- required after making changes to the RowanV1 definitions
 The RowanV12.gs file is an export of the RowanV1 classes and methods.
 The RowanV12.gs is used to bootstrap RowanV1 into a 3.7.5 stone and as part of the upgrade process for upgrading to a RowanV1 extent to 3.7.5